peteschaffner/framer-material/README.md

 ## API

 ### `Material.mixin(class <object>)`
-Extend the functionality of `Layer` so that it inherits "material" properties.
+Extend the functionality of `class` so that it inherits "material" properties.

 ### `Material.Color`
 The material design [color palette][colors].
 For example: